casting on edge

 Unroll some copper sheeting, crumple . . .

 . . . with a rubber mallet.
 Zig zag the distressed material back and forth, duct taping a few of the zigs to zags on the bottom edges to keep it from getting out of control.
-Seam several sheets of 5 hr abaca end to end to make a sheet longer than the mold in order to have lots of material to drape between edges.
+Seam several lightly pressed, wet sheets of 5 hr abaca end to end to make a sheet longer than the coppery mold in order to have lots of material to drape between edges.

-With the sheet held suspended . . .
+Drape the sheet . . .

 Dribble in some pebbles . . .